-Consequent to the common control business combination given effect to in the previous year, which resulted in creation of debit balance in capital reserve, the Company has a negative net worth as at March 31, 2022.
-The consideration payable to the shareholders of the combining entities, has primarily resulted in a negative net working capital as on the balance sheet date.
+Consequent to the common control business combination given effect to in the previous years, which resulted in creation of debit balance in capital reserve, the Company has a negative net worth as at March 31, 2023.
+The consideration payable to the shareholders of the combining entities, primarily resulted in a negative net working capital as on the balance sheet date.
 The Company is mainly a cost plus entity rendering services to its immediate holding company and other fellow subsidiaries, has been profitable over the years and the revenue from operations have continued to grow in recent years.

-Basis of valuation technique for level 3 financial instruments
+Basis of valuation technique for level 3 financial instruments in ₹ Lakhs

-CONTRACTOR OF THE PARTY OF THE value Financial Assets March 31, 2022 March 31, 2021 Fair value hierarchy Valuation techniques and key inputs Relationship of unobservable inputs to fair value Revenue participation in movies 800.00 800.00 Level 3 Undiscounted cash flow based on estimated theatrical box office performance Higher the estimated theatrical box office performance, the higher is the fair value in ₹ Lakhs Closing balance as at March 31, 2020 (Financial assets) 9,100.00 Payment for revenue participation in a movie 800.00 Sale of revenue participation in movies (net) (9,100.00) Closing balance as at March 31, 2021 (Financial assets) 800.00 Closing balance as at March 31, 2022 (Financial assets) 800.00 a List of related parties where control exists, irrespective of transactions
+Fair value Financial Assets March 31, 2023 March 31, 2022 Fair value hierarchy Valuation techniques and key inputs Relationshi p of unobservab le inputs to fair value Revenue participation in movies 400.00 800.00 Undiscounte d cash flow based on estimated theatrical box office performance Higher the estimated theatrical box office performance , the higher is the fair value a.
+List of related parties where control exists, irrespective of transactions Ultimate Holding Company Prime Focus Limited